Over 100 Not Guilty Verdicts At Trial | Over 2,000 Dismissals

 Consent Resources in Florida

-RAINN identifies itself as “the nation’s largest anti-sexual violence organization” and claims to have helped more than 2.5 million people since 1994.
-It created and operates the National Sexual Assault Hotline in partnership with more than 1,100 local sexual assault service providers across the country.
-On this section of the RAINN website, you can learn more about what consent is, how consent works in real life, and what positive consent looks like.
+• What Consent Looks Like | Rape, Abuse & Incest National Network (RAINN) – RAINN is an anti-sexual violence organization that claims to have helped more than 2.5 million people since 1994.
+They created and operated the National Sexual Assault Hotline in partnership with more than 1,100 local sexual assault service providers across the country.
+You can learn more about what consent is, how consent works in real life, and what positive consent looks like.

-Planned Parenthood Federation of America, Inc. (better known simply as Planned Parenthood) is a nonprofit organization providing reproductive health care in the United States.
-Visit this section of the Planned Parenthood to find information about why consent matters, what consent looks like, and giving consent.
-Links are also included that provide information about help for rape victims.
+• Rape and Sexual Consent | Information for Teens – Planned Parenthood Federation of America, Inc. is a nonprofit organization providing reproductive health care in the United States.
+This page of Planned Parenthood’s site discusses why consent matters, what consent looks like, and how to give There are also links included that provide helpful information for rape victims.

 Back to top